Rollout event-triggered control: reconciling event- and time-triggered control: Rollout ETC token bucket TS

 for all $k\in\N_0$, where $\setS\subseteq\Xi$ and $F:\setS\to\R$.
 At the same time, the prediction horizon is cyclically time-varying

 where the cycle length $M$ is the base period of the token bucket TS and $\overline{N}\in\N_{\ge M}$ is the maximum horizon length.

-In Variant 1 and in case of no disturbances, equivalent to applying Algorithm 1 is to solve $\mathcal{P}$ every $M$ time steps with the full horizon $\overline{N}$, and then to apply the first $M$ parts of the optimal overall input in closed loop.
+In Variant 1, equivalent to applying Algorithm 1 is to solve $\mathcal{P}$ every $M$ time steps with the full horizon $\overline{N}$, and then to apply the first $M$ parts of the optimal overall input in closed loop.
 This follows immediately from Bellman's principle of optimality.
-Such a scheme is less computationally demanding, since the OCP needs to be solved less frequently, but is also less robust w.r.t. disturbances on the plant due to the extended open-loop phase.
+Such a scheme is less computationally demanding, as the OCP is solved less frequently, but is also less robust w.r.t. disturbances on the plant due to the extended open-loop phase.

 Variant 2, as described in \cite{Wildhagen20}, considers a collection of $M$ different terminal ingredients $\{\setS_j,F_j(\cdot)\}_{j=0,\ldots,M-1}$, where $\setS_j\subseteq\Xi$ and $F_j:\setS_j\to\R$ for all $j\in\N_{[0,M-1]}$.
 Then, the periodically time-varying terminal set and cost are defined by